 August: The UK and Europe: A Win-Win Situation by Dr Gerard Lyons (Wednesday 6th)

-July: Gove Agonistes: Lost the Battle, Won the War? by Professor Robert Tombs and Dr David Abilafia (Friday 25th)
+July: Gove Agonistes: Lost the Battle, Won the War? by Professor Robert Tombs and Dr David Abulafia (Friday 25th)

-June: Low Pay - Better than No Pay? by Chris Hope MP (Friday 13th)
+June: Low Pay - Better than No Pay? by Chris Chope MP (Friday 13th)